PeggyFan/feedbaby/README.md

-#### Chronicling the journey of a pumping mom
+## Chronicling the journey of a pumping mom

 We meticulously tracked our son's milk/formula intake, my pumping sessions, and his growth using the app Feed Baby (there are many others out there).
 Most data are daily, except growth.

-FeedBaby allows you to download all the data you've entered.
+Feed Baby allows you to download all the data you've entered.
 So I decided to create some plots to reflect on those early months.
 It certainly looked crazy.
 How did I ever get through it?

 I'm sharing some screenshots of the "report" below.